-Within the country, the left-wing PDA party, public intellectuals Alfredo Molano and Dario Fajardo, NGOs and FARC agreed in that the government was implementing the Law with the aim of formalizing land tenure for its commercialization.
-Such a policy hampered food security for nationals, encouraged the precarious working conditions of the beneficiaries of restitution and prevented the sustainability of their land tenure (e.g., ANNCOL, 2013; Fajardo-Montaña, 2011a; Molano-Bravo, 2011, 2013a; Robledo, 2012a,b; Salinas-Abdala, 2011; Suescún, 2011).
+Within the country, the left-wing PDA party, public intellectuals Alfredo Molano and Dario Fajardo, NGOs, and FARC agreed that the government was implementing the Law with the aim of formalizing land tenure for its commercialization.
+Such a policy hampered food security for nationals, encouraged the precarious working conditions of the beneficiaries of restitution, and prevented the sustainability of their land tenure (ANNCOL, 2013; Fajardo-Montaña, 2011a; Molano-Bravo, 2011, 2013a; Robledo, 2012a, 2012b; Salinas-Abdala, 2011; Suescún, 2011).
 Moreover, the left-wing PDA party, the NGO Indepaz, and public intellectuals such as Alfredo Molano blamed the current government’s agenda of handing over land to large companies and pursuing restitution without modifying the power landownership structures in the country (Molano-Bravo, 2013b).

-More broadly, for the head of the Jesuits in Colombia, the current economic model privileged multinational interests, thus producing inequality and conflict without delivering on its promises for economic growth, 2012.4 Furthermore, the public intellectual Dario Fajardo blamed landowners and cattle farmers for blocking any attempt at rural reform (Fajardo-Montaña, 2010).
-Meanwhile, the renowned economist Luis Jorge Garay blamed the lack of agrarian reform on palm oil producers and the mafia-business model established by drug-traffickers and the paramilitaries (León, 2011).
+More broadly, for the head of the Jesuits in Colombia, the current economic model privileged multinational interests, thus producing inequality and conflict without delivering on its promises for economic growth (Francisco de Roux, 2012) Furthermore, the public intellectual Dario Fajardo blamed landowners and cattle farmers for blocking any attempt at rural reform (Fajardo-Montaña, 2010).
+Meanwhile, the renowned economist Luis Jorge Garay blamed the lack of agrarian reform on palm oil producers and the mafia-business model established by drug traffickers and the paramilitaries (León, 2011).

 Recommendations.
-All of the actors supporting this frame converged in the need to restrict foreign investment and promote the necessary institutional reform to protect smallholders and the subsistence models of rural tenure in the implementation of the Law.
-This was close to the position identified and defended by Uprimny-Yepes and Camilo-Sánchez in the discussions prior to this legislation project, according to which restitution is defended not only as a measure to readdress victims but also as an expression of distributive justice by acknowledging the value of small farmers’ contribution to the economy.
-Thus, the Law could be an initial step to addressing the inequality of land distribution in Colombia and the current agrarian development model by promoting agrarian reform and the democratization of land tenure (Uprimny-Yepes & Camilo-Sánchez, 2010, pp. 323-325).
+All of the actors supporting this frame agreed on the need to restrict foreign investment and promote the necessary institutional reform to protect smallholders and the subsistence models of rural tenure in the implementation of the Law.
+This position was close to the one identified and defended by Uprimny-Yepes and Camilo-Sánchez in the discussions prior to this legislation project, according to which restitution is defended not only as a measure to readdress victims but also as an expression of distributive justice by acknowledging the value of small farmers’ contribution to the economy.
+Thus, the Law could be an initial step to addressing the inequality of land distribution in Colombia and the current agrarian development model by promoting agrarian reform and the democratization of land tenure (Uprimny-Yepes & Camilo-Sánchez, 2010, pp. 323–325).

-The head of the Jesuits in Colombia advocated for a sustainable model of development focusing on the regions and their inhabitants instead of on the market and fostered the organization of smallholders.
-The Jesuits, along with the left-wing PDA party, the NGO Indepaz, the aforementioned public intellectuals, and FARC advocated for the creation of reservations for farmers who are beneficiaries of restitution and the creation of collective, subsistence models of tenure to protect them against the voracity of the market.
-This proposal was fiercely opposed by the agro-industrial sectors and cattle owners.
+The head of the Jesuits in Colombia advocated for a sustainable model of development, focusing on the regions and their inhabitants instead of on the market, and fostered the organization of smallholders.
+The Jesuits, along with the left-wing PDA party, the NGO Indepaz, the aforementioned public intellectuals, and FARC advocated for the creation of reservations for farmers who are beneficiaries of restitution and the creation of collective subsistence models of tenure to protect them against the voracity of the market.
+The agro-industrial sectors and cattle owners fiercely opposed this proposal.

 Principles.
 The principles underpinning this counter-frame were the democratization of rural tenure and the defense of food security for Colombians through the protection of the subsistence model of rural exploitation in the context of the application of the Law.